JacKeTUs/universal-pidff/README.md

 3. Setup through proprietary software.
 May require [some tweaking](#how-to-set-up-a-base-parameters))

 ## How to use this driver?
+You can install it through AUR package, through DKMS or manually.

+### AUR package
-There's an [AUR packege](https://aur.archlinux.org/packages/universal-ff-dkms-git) for Arch Linux maintained by @Lawstorant
+There's an [AUR package](https://aur.archlinux.org/packages/universal-ff-dkms-git) for Arch Linux maintained by [@Lawstorant](https://github.com/Lawstorant).

-Alternatively, you can install it through DKMS or manually.
 ### DKMS
+DKMS will install module into system, and will update it every time you update your kernel.
+Module will persist after reboots.
+It's the preferrable way to install it on the most distros.

-1. Install `dkms`
+1. Install `dkms` package from your distro package manager
 2. Clone repository to `/usr/src/universal-pidff`
 3. Install the module:
 `sudo dkms install /usr/src/universal-pidff`